Kelč: Geography

 Kelč is located about 20 km northwest of Vsetín and 29 km northeast of Zlín.
-It lies in the Moravian-Silesian Foothills.
+It lies in an agricultural landscape in the Moravian-Silesian Foothills.
 The highest point is at 412 m above sea level.
 The town is situated on the left bank of the Juhyně Stream.

 History

 The first written mention of Kelč is from 1131, when it was owned by the Olomouc diocese.
-The greatest development occurred from 1251 during the rule of bishop Bruno von Schauenburg, who had the space around the parish church rearranged, and founded a new town part called "New Kelč" around a new town square.
+The greatest development occurred from 1251 during the rule of bishop Bruno von Schauenburg, who had the space around the parish church rearranged, and founded a new town part called "New Kelč" around the new town square.

 Kelč was severely affected by wars between Jobst of Moravia and Prokop of Moravia in the late 14th century, and by the Hussite Wars in the 15th century.
 The town recovered in the 16th century and a brewery was founded, which became a major source of income for the townspeople.
 The prosperity ended with the Thirty Years' War, when the town was burned and looted several times and the population decreased by 80%.
 Kelč became insignificant and lost its town title.
 The village was restored the title of town until the end of the 18th century.

 In the early 19th century, Kelč was known for its production of tobacco pipes.
 In the second half of the 19th century, branches of furniture-making companies of Jacob & Josef Kohn and Gebrüder Thonet were established in Kelč, however, Kelč was not a very industrial town.
 With restructuring after World War II, Kelč again lost its town status.
 The status of the town was restored only in 1994.

 Transport

-There are no railways or major roads passing through the municipality.
+There are no railways or major roads passing through the municipal territory.
+The II/439 road connects the town with Hranice and Kunovice.